 Five ways membership could spark a new family adventure

-Do you want to discover more as a family this year?
-You don’t need to go overseas to seek adventure; National Trust membership could be the beginning of a whole host of exciting escapades.
+Want to discover more as a family this year?
+You don’t need to go overseas to seek adventure – National Trust membership could be the beginning of a whole host of exciting escapades near you.
 Here are five ways to kick-start your family’s voyage of discovery.

-A quick spin around the duck pond is the kind of walk we rely on for a blast of fresh air.
-But this year, you could give your wellies a chance to explore wilder places.
-There are rope swings, stepping stones, waterfalls and more, waiting to be explored in the outdoor places we look after.
-What’s more, each walk is a new opportunity to look for wild animals, play hide-and-seek, or share a picnic when the sun’s out.
+To get a blast of fresh air, your usual walk might be a quick spin around the duck pond.
+But this year, you could give your wellies a chance to explore some beautifully wild places.
+There are rope swings, stepping stones, waterfalls, coastlines and more, waiting to be explored in the outdoor places we look after.
+What’s more, each walk is a new opportunity to look for wild animals or play hide-and-seek.